tanzin706/anowar-engineering-website/DEPLOYMENT.md

 ### Can't Access Admin

-- Make sure you created a superuser (Step 7)
+- Make sure you set `DJANGO_SUPERUSER_PASSWORD` environment variable
+- Check build logs to see if superuser was created successfully
+- Verify you're using the correct username (default is 'admin' or what you set in `DJANGO_SUPERUSER_USERNAME`)
 - Check that migrations ran successfully

 ## Alternative: Railway (Another Free Option)